deployd/dpd-email/README.md

 The SMTP username for your app.

 **password**
 The SMTP password for your app.
+Leave this blank to use the DPD\_EMAIL\_SMTP\_PASSWORD environment variable.

 ### Optional settings: